-Start the day with coffee and a croissant at the Cafè La Puerto Rico, an atmospheric spot, open since 1887, just four blocks from the hotel.
-Afterwards, walk to the Plaza Congreso which is a good place to get a taste of where you are.
-The monuments in the centre of the plaza were built to commemorate Argentine independence and are rich in symbolism.
+Start the day with coffee and a croissant at the Cafè La Puerto Rico, which opened since 1887 is just four blocks from the hotel.
+Afterwards, walk to the Congreso Plaza which is a good place to get a taste of the city.
+The monuments in the center of the plaza were built to commemorate Argentine independence and are very symbolic.
 The granite steps leading up to the main statue represent the Andes mountains and the wading pool on the far side represents the Atlantic Ocean.
-I feel that the architecture in this area is a good example of the blend of Spanish and native influences that have made this city what it is.
+The architecture in this area is a good example of the blend of Spanish and native influences that have made this city what it is.

-You can have a great lunch at the restaurant Monserrat, which does an absolutely sumptuous steak, and then visit the bustling Recoleta neighbourhood.
+You can have a great lunch at Restaurant Monserrat, which does an absolutely sumptuous steak; then head to the bustling Recoleta neighborhood.
 This area has big parks, handicraft markets and lots of coffee shops where you can watch Buenos Aires buzz around you.
-And for history buffs, you will find the extraordinary Recoleta cemetery, where the graves of Argentine aristocrats almost appear to compete with each other for splendour in death.
-You can take a guided tour or just walk around and enjoy the splendour of this place, which also houses the remains of Eva Perón.
+And for history buffs, you will find the extraordinary Recoleta cemetery, where the graves of Argentine aristocrats almost appear to compete with each other for splendor in death.
+You can take a guided tour or just walk around and enjoy the splendor of this place, which also houses the remains of Eva Perón.

 A splendid restaurant with a celebratory atmosphere and gorgeous architecture designed by the Dutch architect E Folkers in 1907.

 A very authentic café.
 The architectural design of this 120 year-old spot makes it a remarkable and humbling experience to visit.